- 2014 Spring: Ashland; [SKLL106]; Thu, 11-12:30; 4/3-5/8; note: CROSSWORDS Practicum: Intermediate [SKLL107] offered Thu, 9-10:30

 - Course URL: http://communicrossings.com/olli-course-crosswords-and-you

 - Do you find life puzzling (common in crossword-themed songs)?
-We will explore the history and culture of crosswords (2013 is 100th anniversary of the crossword puzzle!), learn about the secret language of clues, crossword formats, online sources and applications, and cruciverbalism (creating crosswords) -- while solving puzzles as a group during part of each session to improve our skills.
+We will explore the history and culture of crosswords (the crossword centennial was in 2013), learn about the secret language of clues, crossword formats, online sources and applications, and cruciverbalism (creating crosswords) -- while solving puzzles as a group during part of each session to improve our skills.
 For the final session, we'll watch the movie documentary WordPlay.
 Students with Internet access can access course materials and suggested puzzles.
 More about course topics below.

 About the Instructor